 Laws and regulations relating to environmental protection and health and safety may increase the Company's costs of operating and reduce its profitability.
 The Company's operations are subject to numerous U.S. federal and state and non-U.S. laws and regulations governing the protection of the environment, including those relating to operating permits, treatment, storage and disposal of waste, the use of chemicals in the Company's products and manufacturing process, discharges into water, emissions into the atmosphere, remediation of soil and groundwater contamination and protection of employee health and safety.
 Future regulations may impose stricter environmental or employee safety requirements affecting the Company's operations or may impose additional requirements regarding consumer health and safety, such as potential restrictions on the use of bisphenol-A, a starting material used to produce internal and external coatings for some food, beverage, and aerosol containers and metal closures.
 In the U.S., the FDA has banned the use of bisphenol-A in baby bottles, children's drinking cups and epoxy resins that coat infant formula cans as well as in packaging and utensils for all foods and the EPA has considered adding bisphenol-A to the chemical concern list on the basis of environmental effects and using its Design for the Environment program to encourage reductions in bisphenol-A manufacturing and use.
 In addition, the State of California has declared bisphenol-A a reproductive system hazard and listed it as a hazardous chemical under the state Safe Water and Toxic Environment Act.
-Certain other nations, including Denmark, Belgium and France, have implemented or considered implementing legislation restricting the use of bisphenol-A, and the European Food Safety Authority has recommended that the tolerable daily intake of bisphenol-A be lowered.
+Certain other nations, including Denmark, Belgium, Canada and France, have implemented or considered implementing legislation restricting the use of bisphenol-A, including imposing product labeling requirements or restrictions on the importation and placement in the market of packaging and utensils containing bisphenol-A, and the European Food Safety Authority has recommended that the tolerable daily intake of bisphenol-A be lowered.
 Domestic and international, federal, state, municipal or other regulatory authorities could further restrict or prohibit the use of bisphenol-A in the future.
-In addition, recent public reports, litigation and other allegations regarding the potential health hazards of bisphenol-A could contribute to a perceived safety risk about the Company's products and adversely impact sales or otherwise disrupt the Company's business.
+In addition, public reports, litigation and other allegations regarding the potential health hazards of bisphenol-A could contribute to a perceived safety risk about the Company's products and adversely impact sales or otherwise disrupt the Company's business.
 While the Company is exploring various alternatives to the use of bisphenol-A and conversion to alternatives is underway in some applications, there can be no assurance the Company will be completely successful in its efforts or that the alternatives will not be more costly to the Company.

 Also, for example, future restrictions in some jurisdictions on air emissions of volatile organic compounds and the use of certain paint and lacquering ingredients may require the Company to employ additional control equipment or process modifications.
-The Company's operations and properties, both in the United States and abroad, must comply with these laws and regulations.
-In addition, a number of governmental authorities in the United States and abroad have introduced or are contemplating enacting legal requirements, including emissions limitations, cap and trade systems or mandated changes in energy consumption, in response to the potential impacts of climate change.
-Given the wide range of potential future climate change regulations in the jurisdictions in which the Company operates, the potential impact to the Company's operations is uncertain.
-In addition, the potential impact of climate change may vary by geographic location and other circumstances, including weather patterns and any impact to natural resources such as water.
+The Company's operations and properties, both in the U.S. and abroad, must comply with these laws and regulations.
+In addition, a number of governmental authorities in the U.S. and abroad have introduced or are contemplating enacting legal requirements, including emissions limitations, cap and trade systems or mandated changes in energy consumption, in response to the potential impacts of climate change.
+Given the wide range of potential future climate change regulations in the jurisdictions in which the Company operates, the potential impact of both climate change and climate change regulation is uncertain.